Critical What? A 70 minute documentary that will present a student centered point of view on equity issues.

 Though Critical What? is a locally based documentary, it examines the national controversy that grew from the banning of books, restrictions on language and areas in history that speak to practices of inequity as well as equity labeled by some as Critical Race Theory.

 Each youth will produce and direct their own 10 minute documentary with help from a professional editor.
-The student documentaries will be screened in December at Northwest Film Forum and another regional venue and then entered into appropriate film festivals.
+The student documentaries will be screened on Saturday, December 9th at 4PM at Northwest Film Forum and another regional venue and then entered into appropriate film festivals.

 The youth footage plus interviews with experts, scholars and key people in the equity and solidarity sphere will be edited into a 70 minute documentary that empowers people to tackle equity issues.